Photon region boundary for stationary axisymmetric black holes: Photon region and its boundary

-We now briefly describe the conventional method followed in the literature to analytically probe the SPOs and the photon region and then emphasize the necessity of a generalized approach.
-In a stationary black hole spacetime, the Hamiltonian $H=0$, the conserved energy $E$, and angular momentum $L$ of a photon are standard constants for the photon's geodesics.
+We now briefly describe the conventional method followed in the literature to analytically probe the SPOs and the photon region, and then emphasize the necessity of a generalized approach.
+In a stationary black hole spacetime, the Hamiltonian $H=0$, the conserved energy $E$, and angular momentum $L$ of a photon are standard constants for the null geodesic motion.
 Incorporating these constants and the exact functional form of the metric components, the Hamilton-Jacobi equation, $H\left(x,\partial S/\partial x\right)=0$ (here $x$ stands for $(t,r,\theta,\phi)$) is solved assuming the ansatz $S=S_{t}(t)+S_{\phi}(\phi)+S_r(r)+S_{\theta}(\theta)$ \cite{VolkerNotes}.
-In particular spacetimes, this may lead to the separation of radial and polar coupled equations with an additional constant that appears as the separation constant.
+In separable spacetimes, this leads to the separation of radial and polar coupled equations with an additional constant that appears as the separation constant.
 In the Kerr spacetime, this separation constant is Carter's constant \cite{Carter}.
-In all the cases of known exact black hole solutions for which the SPOs and the black hole shadow have been explored analytically \cite{PR of KN-NUT BH, PR of accelerated BH}, a Carter-like constant has been identified first.
+In all the cases of known exact black hole solutions for which the SPOs and the black hole shadow have been explored analytically, a Carter-like constant has been identified, see \cite{PR of KN-NUT BH, PR of accelerated BH, plasma on Kerr spacetime, Spinning black holes, parametrized axially symmetric, BH in plasma and expanding universe, BH in presence of plasma, Superentropic black holes, JP BH} for examples.
 With the separate equations for $r$ and $\theta$ coordinates, the definition of SPOs is sufficient to locate the photon region.
-In the cases wherein the separability cannot be determined or a Carter-like constant is not known, one can still evaluate the SPOs numerically using the coupled set of equations on a case-by-case basis by choosing a set of initial conditions.
-However, this approach may be limited by the selection of initial conditions, and hence, the entire photon region, along with its true boundary, may not be recovered.
+In non-separable spacetimes, wherein a Carter-like constant cannot be determined, one can still evaluate the SPOs numerically by solving the coupled radial and polar geodesic equations.
+For the numerical analysis, one needs to choose a set of initial conditions and solve the equations on a case-by-case basis.
+The recovery of the entire photon region, along with its true boundary, then significantly depends on the selection of appropriate initial conditions.